top of page

 Preparing for Compliance: Practical Steps for Operators

-With the rules now in force, act quickly:
+With the rules now in force, operators should act quickly:

 The 2026 Polar Code expansion isn't just regulatory—it's a call to elevate safety in one of the planet's most unforgiving frontiers.
 The Arctic 10+ doesn't just meet the baseline; it redefines what's possible for survival when every hour counts.
 For fleets entering polar waters this season, it's the gear that turns compliance into confidence.